Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Topological phases in terms of winding numbers

 For examples, when $v>z$, a transition takes place at $w=|v+z|$, separating trivial phase, $\nu=0$ for $w<|v+z|$ and topological phase, $\nu=1$ for $w>|v+z|$.
 Whereas, transition occurs at the same point between two topological phases when $v<z$.
 In this case, the phase for $w>|v+z|$ is marked by $\nu=1$, while that for $w<|v+z|$ is identified by $\nu=2$.
 In all cases transition takes place between the phases with energy gap, and obviously, gap closes at the transition point, $w=|v+z|$.
-Winding number is found undefined when $w<|v+z|$ for $v=z$ as the band gap closes there.

 The parametric plot of winding diagrams in the $g_x\mbox{-}g_y$ complex plane are shown in Fig. \ref{parametric-windings-SSH-2}.
 Four figures are drawn for (a) $v=0.5$, $w=1.2$, $z=0.3$, (b) $v=0.5$, $w=0.4$, $z=0.3$, (c) $v=0.3$, $w=0.4$, $z=0.5$, and (c) $v=0.3$, $w=0.4$, $z=0.3$.
 Arrow head indicates the direction of move of the the vector $\boldsymbol g({\rm k})$ for an infinitesimal increment of ${\rm k}$.
 Tip of $\boldsymbol g({\rm k})$ moves in counterclockwise direction over all the closed contours.
 The contours in (a) and (c) enclose the the origin, while that in (b) does not.
 On the other hand, contour in (d) passes over the origin.
 The curve passes around the origin once in (a) and twice in (c).
-Those figures serve as the prototype windings for the four different regions, $w>|v+z|$, $v>z$ for $\nu=1$, $w<|v+z|$, $v>z$ for $\nu=0$, $w<|v+z|$, $v<z$, for $\nu=2$, and $w<|v+z|$, $v=z$, where $\nu$ is undefined.
+Those figures serve as the prototype windings for the four different regions, $w>|v+z|$, $v>z$ for $\nu=1$, $w<|v+z|$, $v>z$ for $\nu=0$, $w<|v+z|$, $v<z$, for $\nu=2$, and $w<|v+z|$, $v=z$.
 There is gap for the first three cases while the spectrum is gapless for the last.

 Variation of bulk-edge state energies with respect to $w/|v+z|$ is shown in Fig. \ref{Edge-states-SSH-2} as long as $w/|v+z|\le \pm 2$.
 A single pair of zero energy edge states survives when $w>|v\!+\!z|$ as shown in (a).
 No edge state is there in this system when $w<|v\!+\!z|$ and and $v>z$.
 In contrast, zero energy edge states are always there when $w>|v\!+\!z|$ and $v<z$ which is shown in Fig. \ref{Edge-states-SSH-2} (b).
 Actually, a single pair of zero energy edge states survives when $w>|v\!+\!z|$, and two pairs of edge states are there when $w<|v\!+\!z|$ and $v<z$.
 The figures are drawn for lattice of sites 200.
 All these results are consistent with the bulk-boundary correspondence rule.